German Fest, and my Mother's Funeral / November 2012

 by Leonard Earl Johnson

-A German Fest in Roberts Cove, Louisiana.
+A German Fest in Roberts Cove, Louisiana?
 You laugh?
-It might tickle the lederhosen off a real German, but this is the best German Festival in the U. S. of A., that I have ever attended.
+It might tickle the lederhosen off a real German, but this is the best German Festival in the U. S. of A., that I have attended.

-There was beer, singing, Alpenhorns, yodeling, white marble graves of original settlers decorated with bright German flags, and hot spicy Bratwurst Sausages (in Germany and U. S. North, a mild veal sausage with a strong hint of nutmeg).
+There is beer, singing, Alpenhorns, yodeling, white marble graves of original settlers decorated with bright German flags, and hot spicy Bratwurst Sausages (in Germany and the U. S. North, Bratwurst is a mild veal sausage with a strong hint of nutmeg).

 |Roberts Cove Germanfest|

-German immigrants were few to French Louisiana, but those who came left their mark.
-Notably there were the Germans said to have fed the indolent city folk of New Orleans from productive farms along the "German Coast," at Bayou Des Allemonds (French for "Bayou of the Germans").
-Amtrak crosses this bayou at the settlement, Des Allemonds.
+German immigrants were few to French Louisiana, but those who did come left their mark.
+Notably there were Germans said to have fed the indolent city folk of New Orleans from productive farms on the "German Coast," along Bayou Des Allemonds (French for "Bayou of the Germans").
+Amtrak crosses this bayou at the settlement named Des Allemonds.

 One day, coming back from New Orleans we were treated to three Des Allemonds' boys mooning the Los Angeles bound Sunset Limited.
 Outbound swells sipping drinks in the observation car saw three behinds -- one black, two white -- shining up at them.

 L. A. Norma said, "Some things change, some things don't."

-Roberts Cove, where we spent our October German Fest is a prosperous rice-growing settlement near Lafayette, Acadiana's "Hub City," and where we left the train that saw the three integrated rear ends.
+Roberts Cove is a prosperous rice-growing settlement near Lafayette, Acadiana's "Hub City," and where we left the train that saw the three integrated rear ends.